DeGraciaMathieu/Manager/README.md

 (new LoggerManager())->driver('monolog')->doAnything(); // i do anything from the monolog driver (new LoggerManager())->driver('mock')->doAnything(); // i do anything from the mock driver
 ```
-## Work with cache :
+## Work with singleton

-You can also cache the creation of Drivers with the `$cached` property
+You can also cache the creation of Drivers with the `$singleton` property

 ```php
 use DeGraciaMathieu/Manager/Manager;